eabase/ipcalc/README.md

 $ ninja -C build
 ```

+To generate the manpage the ronn application is necessary.

 ## Optimizing the build

 By default Meson optimizes for the most common type of build: those done by